TonyDorek/eir-part_4/README.md

 5. To plot further results (state evolution, connectivity evolution etc.), open and finally run the *visualization.m* script;
 6. To experiment another optimization strategy, restart from point 3.

-<u>Note</u>: in the *cbf_hybrid.m* script, to switch to the classic decentralized approach it is possible to deactivate the effects of the global gain (&gamma;$_{glob}$) by uncommenting line 65.
+<u>Note</u>: in the *cbf_hybrid.m* script, to switch to the classic decentralized approach it is possible to deactivate the effects of the global gain (&gamma;~glob) by uncommenting line 65.
 It is useful to compare it with the activated version (hybrid approach, commented line) and see the differences.

 ## (OPTIONAL) Simulink Model